chimay/wheel/README.md

 Wheel is a plugin for Vim or Neovim aimed at managing buffer groups.

-In short, this plugin let you organize your buffers by creating as many buffer groups as you need, add the buffers you want to it and quickly navigate between :
+In short, it let you organize your buffers by creating as many buffer groups as you need, add the buffers you want to it and quickly navigate between :

-- Buffers of the same group - Buffer groups
+- Buffers of the same group
+- Buffer groups

 Note that :